Draghi report

 The Draghi report is a 2024 report on European economic competitiveness and the future of the European Union.
 Authored by former ECB president and former Prime Minister of Italy Mario Draghi, it was one of two widely anticipated reports on EU reforms in 2024, together with the report on the EU internal market by Enrico Letta.

 Parts of the Draghi report's proposals have already been adopted by European Commission president Ursula von der Leyen for the work programme of her 2024–2029 Commission term.

+In November 2025, Christine Lagarde endorsed domestic economy reform aspects of the report.
+In 2026, Mario Draghi won the Charlemagne Prize in recognition for his services to Europe and especially the 2024 EU competitiveness report and its policy path.